alexandre-snr/myepitech-bot/README.md

   ​      \- `MESSAGE_ENDPOINT` should the the endpoint to the registration service (example: `http://registration:8080/send`)

   ​      - `REDIS_URL` should be the URL to the Redis server (example: `redis://cacheServer:6379`)

+  ​      \- `SECRET` should be a secret passphrase used to cipher sensitive data

+  ​      \- `SALT` should be a secret salt used to cipher sensitive data